lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/modules.md

 ## Module environments

-On Taurus, there exist different module environments, each containing a set of software modules.
+On the ZIH systems, there exist different module environments, each containing a set of software modules.
 They are activated via the meta module modenv which has different versions, one of which is loaded by default.
 You can switch between them by simply loading the desired modenv-version, e.g.: